srimjhim700/srimjhim700/README.md

 # Hello, I'm Rimjhim Singh! 👋

 ## About Me
 I'm a passionate developer with a love for coding and problem-solving.
-I specialize in HTML, Python, DSA, MySQL, C++, and front-end technologies.
+I specialize in HTML,CSS, Python, DSA, MySQL, Java,C++ and front-end technologies.

 ## Skills
 - **HTML**: Proficient in creating structured and semantic web pages.